Thailand Food Guide

 Cha Yen (ชาเย็น)

-Thai iced tea, a strong brewed Ceylon tea mixed with condensed milk and spices like star anise and cardamom.
-Served chilled with ice.
+Thai iced tea: strongly brewed Ceylon tea with condensed milk and spices such as star anise and cardamom, served cold over ice.

 Nam Manao (น้ำมะนาว)